19floresa/chatAPI/README.md

 * In the web browser tab for user1, find user2.
 * Type a message in the bottom of the webpage and send your message to user2.
 * Repeat for user2.
-* In both tab you should see user1 and user2 message.
+* In both tabs, you should see user1 and user2 message.